rubygems/contribute/app/views/pages/home.html.md

 ### [RubyGems Mirror](https://github.com/rubygems/rubygems-mirror/wiki/Mirroring-2.0)

 The current state of mirroring RubyGems is frankly embarrassing.
-We need help, and with fixing this problem.
+We need RubyGems to be highly available all over the world, no more excuses!
 Discussion is going on in the [rubygems-mirror wiki](https://github.com/rubygems/rubygems-mirror/wiki/Mirroring-2.0) on how to improve it.